ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/logicmonitor/login-to-lm.md

 ![Error](files\no-role-set.png)

-Don’t worry—this just means your LogicMonitor access isn’t set up yet.
+Do not worry—this just means your LogicMonitor access is not set up yet.

-➡️ Please reach out to your Account Manager (AM) or Customer Success Manager (CSM)
+Please reach out to your Account Manager (AM) or Customer Success Manager (CSM)

-They’ll help get your access sorted quickly.
+They will help get your access sorted quickly.

 If you have any further queries please contact support